The Issue Of Child Custody In Divorce in New York State

-While we go into great detail about this issue during a mediation, here is the general overview of custody arrangements.
+While we go into great detail about this issue during a divorce mediation, here is the general overview of child custody arrangements.
 In New York State, a child is still considered unemancipated until age 21 (or 22 if they are still enrolled full time in college) with a few exceptions; if they marry after 18, join the armed forces or work full time after the age of 18.

 There are several types of child custody arrangements that parents who are separating can choose from when deciding what is best for them and the children: joint custody, joint residential custody, split custody or sole custody.